Request a Free Quote Today

 Depreciation

 Businesses who claim the ITC can also use an accelerated depreciation schedule.
 Note that while the ITC is a tax credit, depreciation is a deduction.
 If the ITC is claimed, accelerated depreciation rules allow the full tax basis minus half the ITC to be depreciated over a MACRS 5-year schedule.
-In addition, a business can elect to claim an 80% bonus depreciation in 2023.
-The percentage of capital equipment that can be expensed drops 20% per year (e.g., 80% in 2023, 60% in 2024, 40% in 2025) until the provision drops to 0% in 2027.
+In addition, a business can elect to claim a 60% bonus depreciation in 2024.
+The percentage of capital equipment that can be expensed drops 20% per year (e.g., 60% in 2024, 40% in 2025, etc.).

 Does your business qualify?